SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 ![Tap the GitHub button](./assets/da_package_github_button.png)

 You **must** write a message describing what this commit is for.
-Usually it sums up the purpose of the changes you have made to the code.
+[Read more about commit messages here](#commit-messages).
 This is the first commit message, though, and a common first commit message is "Initial commit".
 When your message is ready, tap "Commit".

 ![Tap the GitHub button](./assets/da_package_commit_message_and_button.png)